rosecondon/https-wispochains/README.md

 # Blockchain Development Environment Setup

-Steps to setup Ethereum, HyperLedger Faric development Environments on MacOs 10.11 +.
+Steps to setup Ethereum development Environments on MacOs 10.11 +.
 These instructions will get you a quick way to setup your own local Blockchain Environments on MacOs for development and testing purposes.

 ## Ethereum